Committees

 NASCUS Audit Committee

-The Audit Committee is a standing committee responsible for performing annual oversight review of all NASCUS and NISCUE financial activities.
-Comprised of state regulators and credit union executives, The Committee annually reports its findings to the NASCUS Regulator Board of Directors, NASCUS Credit Union Advisory Council, and the NISCUE Board of Trustees.
+The Audit Committee is a standing committee responsible for performing an annual oversight review of all NASCUS and NISCUE financial activities.
+Comprised of state regulators and credit union executives, the Committee annually reports its findings to the NASCUS Regulator Board of Directors, NASCUS Credit Union Advisory Council, and the NISCUE Board of Trustees.

 NASCUS Staff Liaison:

-NASCUS CDFI/MDI/LICU Committee
+NASCUS Credit Union Designations Committee

 Community Development Financial Institution (CDFI), Minority Depository Institution (MDI), and Low-Income Credit Union (LICU) designated credit unions provide access to underserved areas, particularly areas that have been historically unable to access traditional banking services.
 The NASCUS CDFI/LICU/MDI Committee will focus on issues specific to these institutions, identify barriers each face, and propose solutions to strengthen each designation.
 The committee will also work with NASCUS leadership to provide education and resources to state regulators specific to each designation.
 Education will include the public policy goals, as well as, powers and authority under NCUA.